Open Police Complaints is an open-source web app empowering citizens to prepare, file, and track reports of police conduct.

 The Open Police Complaints web app allows users to …

-We plan to release a public version of the web app in early 2017.
+We plan to release a public version of the web app in the summer 2018.
 We are currently user testing a private version of the app with recent victims of police misconduct.

 This project is free to the public, because we believe that open and accessible information about police actions and behavior is essential to secure public trust in law enforcement.
 For ongoing operations, we depend on (tax-deductible!) private donations.